 A charterer's primary obligation pursuant to a warranty of safety such as that given in the NYPE form (that is to employ the ship only "between safe port and/or ports") is 'absolute'.
 It is therefore of no relevance to consider whether or not the charterer was negligent or unaware of the unsafe feature(s).
-Nor is there any room, it would appear, for the concept of 'reasonable safety': see the The Ocean Victory [2014] 1 Lloyd's Rep. 59.
+Nor is there any room, it would appear, for the concept of 'reasonable safety': see the judgment of Teare J in the OCEAN VICTORY [2014] 1 Lloyd's Rep. 59.
 Whilst safety itself is not an absolute concept, the enquiry in any given case is focused not on the reasonableness of either the charterer's actions or the port set-up, but on the prospective exposure of the ship to dangers which cannot be avoided by good navigation and seamanship.